podscripter

 Overview

-is a lightweight tool designed to transcribe audio using OpenAI’s Whisper model inside a Docker container.
-It supports multiple languages with automatic language detection, including English (en
+podscripter is a lightweight tool designed to transcribe audio using OpenAI’s Whisper model inside a Docker container.
+It supports multiple languages with automatic language detection, including English (en), Spanish (es), French (fr), and German (de).

 Features